SathvikaKurella/test-pipeline/README.md

 # test-pipeline
-This is my first-self project
+This is my first self-project repo